 There is level 2 evidence that inpatient rehabilitation within 35 days post ABI is associated with better outcomes such as shorter comas and hospital length of stay, higher cognitive levels at discharge, better Functional Independence Measure scores, and a greater likelihood of discharge to home, compared to rehabilitation initiated after 35 days post-ABI.

-There is level 2 evidence that individuals with an ABI can still benefit from inpatient rehabilitation efforts initiated more than 12 months after sustaining an ABI compared to those who received earlier treatment.
+There is level 2 evidence that individuals with an ABI can still benefit from inpatient rehabilitation efforts initiated more than 12 months after sustaining an ABI.